Mattel prevails in Bratz copyright trial

 While the verdict is a blow for MGA, it can claim in the damages phase that Mattel has no rights to the dolls themselves because they are different from the drawings and were made by MGA designers.

 "The real issues will be fleshed out in (the damages phase)," MGA attorney Thomas Nolan said outside the courtroom.
 "We have always taken the strong position that Bratz dolls do not infringe on Carter Bryant's drawings ... that substantial changes were made to the dolls to make them marketable."

-Larian, who attended court every day of the seven-week trial, said outside court he was confident his company "will prevail in the end," and that he was considering appealing the jury's verdict.
+Larian, who attended court every day of the seven-week trial, said outside court that he was confident his company "will prevail in the end," and added that he was considering appealing the jury's verdict.

 "We assume the evidence is going to be that the damages here are very, very substantial," Quinn said.
 "It's no secret that Bratz has been a very successful product."